nandani7/MorrAssignment/README.md

 The respective project will start on the http://localhost:3000/ of your system.<br/>
 <br/>
 <br/>
+## How did you decide on the technical and architectural choices used as part of your solution?
 For technical part, I have choosen React.<br/>
 React is fast, scalable and simple.
 Hence, it was my ultimate choice. <br/>
 It helped me to create my web application that can change data, without reloading the page.<br/>